 The Chinese people’s minds “have been filled with propaganda from the Chinese Communist Party,” Dong said.
 “As a result, they tend to harbor feelings of hatred toward Falun Gong.”

-Out of fear of its popularity, the CCP launched a brutal campaign to eliminate the practice in July 1999.
-Since then, hundreds of thousands of practitioners have been detained and subjected to torture, with thousands dying as a result of abuse while in custody, according to Falun Dafa Information Center.
-Due to strict censorship in China, the true death toll is likely far higher.
+In 1999, the CCP launched a brutal campaign to eliminate the practice, believing its popularity threatened the CCP’s authority.
+Since then, hundreds of thousands of practitioners have been detained and subjected to torture, with thousands dying as a result of abuse while in custody, according to the Falun Dafa Information Center.
+Due to strict censorship in China, the true death toll is hard to determine; it is likely far higher.

-The ongoing persecution in China makes it impossible to hold such booths publicly, Dong said, but it is possible to do so in the United States, thus making her effort “very meaningful.”
+The persecution makes it impossible for people to set up such information booths inside China, Dong said, so the opportunity to do so in the United States feels “very meaningful.”

-“I think he acted out of his hatred for Falun Gong,” Yu said.
-“Falun Gong, or Falun Dafa, is a legally recognized religious organization in the United States.
+“I think [the attacker] acted out of his hatred for Falun Gong,” Yu told The Epoch Times.
+“Falun Gong is a legally recognized religious organization in the United States.
 His action could be seen as a form of hate crime, directly targeting a religious group and, in doing so, challenging one of the foundational principles of the United States.”